SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-29-today-i-got-shot-a-third-time.md

 The evil little virus then goes dormant in your body, lying in wait for _decades_.
 When you get old enough, it can flare up again.
-Not as chickenpox, but as a direct inflammation of nerves, severly painful, called [postherpetic neuralgia (PHN)](https://en.wikipedia.org/wiki/Postherpetic_neuralgia).
+Not as chickenpox, but as a direct inflammation of nerves, severely painful, called [postherpetic neuralgia (PHN)](https://en.wikipedia.org/wiki/Postherpetic_neuralgia).
 It's so painful as to be disabling.
 The word neuralgia should be scary: "neuro" means involving the nerves or nervous system and "algia" means pain &mdash; it's directly inflicting pain through stimulating nerves.
-Sometimes it occurs in the eyes and causes blindness.
+For _years._  Sometimes it occurs in the eyes and causes blindness.

 That is the nasty thing called [shingles](https://en.wikipedia.org/wiki/Shingles).